 How to Store

-Store any leftovers, once fully cooled, in an airtight container at room temperature for 3 days, in the fridge for 5 days.
+Store any leftover Banana Bread Muffins, once fully cooled, in an airtight container at room temperature for 3 days, in the fridge for 5 days.
 Or freeze in a zip top storage bag with as much air removed as possible for up to 6 months.

 Thaw in the fridge or at room temperature.